 On the day: Visitors to the beach listened Carol Ann Duffy’s poem The Wound in Time as an audio reading, performed by Folkestone poet Faith Warn.

-Later in the day the Harbour Arm’s Mole Café, served free cake between 1-3pm, with access to the Folkestone and District Family History Society Archive.
+Later in the day the Harbour Arm’s Mole Café, served free cake, with access to the Folkestone and District Family History Society Archive.
 The Pandemonium Drummers from the London 2012 Olympic Ceremonies also performed at the Harbour Arm.

 The portrait revealed on this beach was: